- How It Works

 Sonja leads the Lauder Institute’s development and alumni relations engagement through Wharton’s External Affairs office.
 Prior to her work with Lauder, Sonja partnered with Penn’s Office of the Chaplain to support student clubs on campus.
 Sonja has lived on three continents, delivering programs and organizational leadership to non-profit organizations in New York City, Dublin, and Philadelphia.
 Sonja earned her M.A. in Urban Mission from Westminster Theological Seminary and her B.A. in Architecture from Barnard College, Columbia University.

-Kara joined the Lauder Institute in 2015 and oversees marketing and communications for admissions and assists with recruitment events and application review.
+Kara joined the Lauder Institute in 2015 and oversees marketing and communications for admissions and works jointly with the Director of Admissions on recruitment events and application review.
 Prior to joining Lauder, Kara worked for Penn’s Graduate School of Education, as well as Penn State, INSEAD and Columbia Business School.
 Kara grew up in the Philadelphia area, but was born in Norway and has lived in six countries on three continents.
-She earned an MA in Higher Education Administration from Teachers College, Columbia University and a BA in English and Political Science from Trinity College in Washington, DC.
+She earned an MA in Higher Education Administration from Teachers College, Columbia University and a BA in English and Political Science from Trinity College.

 María del Milagro Lozada Cerna, or Mili for short, has a Ph.
 D. in Hispanic Studies from Temple University, an M.A. in Communication Sciences from Universidad Católica de Santa María, Peru, and a Marketing Certification from Wharton School of Business, University of Pennsylvania.
 At the Lauder Institute since 2011, Mili previously taught classes in Spanish language, Hispanic literature and culture, and business practices at various institutions, including Temple University, the University of Canterbury (New Zealand), and the University of Pennsylvania.
 Her research interest interests are primarily contemporary applied linguistics, Spanish-American narrative, film studies, and cultural Studies.